fg-research/website/blog/general/posts/equity-trend-prediction-automl.rst

 Model Selection
 ==========================================

-We now run an AutoML V2 job to find the best ensemble of gradient boosting classifiers (XGBoost, LightGBM and CatBoost).
+We now run an AutoML V2 job to find the best ensemble of gradient boosting classifiers (XGBoost, LightGBM and CatBoost), that is the one with the best validation accuracy.
 In the interest of time, we limit the number of candidate models to 10.

 .. code:: python